Parish Altar Server Coordinator Training

 Training and Formation

-Guidelines for Acolytes, Altar Servers and Extraordinary Ministers of Holy Communion
+Guidelines for Acolytes, Altar Ministers and Extraordinary Ministers of Holy Communion

-These guidelines are offered as the fruit of the experience of the Perth Church in regard to the development of the ministries of Altar Servers, Extraordinary Ministers of the Eucharist and Acolytes
+These guidelines are offered as the fruit of the experience of the Perth Church in regard to the development of the ministries of Altar Ministers, Extraordinary Ministers of the Eucharist and Acolytes

-The Centre for Liturgy offers training for Parish Altar Server Coordinators based on the GIRM and the Archdiocese of Perth guidelines.
+The Centre for Liturgy offers training for Parish Altar Minister Coordinators based on the GIRM and the Archdiocese of Perth guidelines.